 “Why didn’t I buy the paperback edition?” is the question that I seem to be forever asking myself these days.
 It generally happens after I read something remarkable and I want to share it with everyone.
-The End of Your Life Book Club by Will Schwalbe is one such book.
+The End of Your Life Book Club by Will Schwalbe, a wonderfully bibliotherapeutic memoir, is one such book.

 His mother, Mary Anne Schwalbe, truly deserved to have a book written about her life.
 In fact, I think it was necessary.
 She spent a great deal of her life in education, teaching and overseeing admissions (including some time at both Radcliffe and Harvard University), but during her last two decades she dedicated herself to working with refugees worldwide.

 She spent six months in Thai refugee camps, was shot at in Afghanistan, and was an electoral observer in the Balkans.
 She founded the Women’s Commission for Refugee Women and Children, and persuaded the International Rescue Committee to set up a UK office.
 Towards the end of her life, her work to fund a library project in Afghanistan reflected her love of reading and her belief in its power to change.